-- Section A: Music.
+• Section A: Music.
 You will engage with one in-depth study covering magazines. students will also engage with music videos and radio.
-You will respond to questions covering the whole of the theoretical framework. - Section B: The News.
+You will respond to questions covering the whole of the theoretical framework.

+• Section B: The News.
 You will engage with one in-depth study covering online, social and participatory media.
-Students will also engage with newspapers.
+Students will focus on The Observer newspaper.
 You will respond to questions covering the whole of the theoretical framework and a range of media contexts.